srtaalej/bolt-python-assistant-template/README.md

 ### `/listeners`

 Every incoming request is routed to a "listener".
-Inside this directory, we group each listener based on the Slack Platform feature used, so `/listeners/events` handles incoming events like messages sent to the app.
+Inside this directory, we group each listener based on the Slack Platform feature used, so `/listeners/events` handles incoming events, `/listeners/shortcuts` would handle incoming [Shortcuts](https://docs.slack.dev/interactivity/implementing-shortcuts/) requests, and so on.

 **Note**: The `listeners/events` folder is purely educational and demonstrates alternative implementation approaches.
 These listeners are **not registered** and are not used in the actual application.
 For the working implementation, refer to `listeners/assistant.py`.